Mudpuppy12/ares-renown-plugin/README.md

 #### cron_renown_days
 This value defines the number of days that will be considered for the regular renown check.

-#### renown_fields
-These fields will be shown in the webportal renown management route.

 #### renown_group
 Define here the group that will as family/organisation benefit from their members' renown.
 For example "house" or "family".
 Please use lowercase for this entry.